yorsh130204/SereniTech-Web/README.md

 ## Features

+- Monitoring Bracelet:
-- 3D-printed bracelet for monitoring.
+  - A specialized bracelet equipped with monitoring sensors.
+  - Designed for real-time data collection, including pulse and location.

+- Web Platform Developed with React + Next.js:
-- Mobile and web platform developed with React.
+  - Responsive and user-friendly web interface.
+  - Built using React and Next.js for efficient development and performance.

-- Real-time information for caregivers.
+- Historical Information for Caregivers:
-- Tailored responses to critical situations.
+  - Provides access to historical monitoring data.
+  - Allows caregivers to review past data for a comprehensive understanding.

+- Historical Pulse Information:
+  - Tracks and displays historical pulse data.
+  - Visualization of pulse trends and patterns over time.

 ## Technologies Used